aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   validates debug configuration inputs (see [Debug Configuration Validations](#debug-configuration-validation))
 -   uses SAM CLI to build a SAM Application
 -   uses SAM CLI to invoke a SAM Template resource
+-   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the configured REST request is sent
 -   attaches a debugger to the SAM invocation
--   if the debug configuration is for a local api gateway invoke, the debugger is detached after the http request is made, but SAM CLI remains active.
-The debug configuration implementation terminates the SAM CLI session to prevent a proliferation of CLI processes.
+-   if the Debug Configuration is for an [API Gateway SAM Template Resource](#sam-template-resource-api-gateway), the SAM-based http host is terminated to prevent a proliferation of CLI processes

 In the most basic form, the debug configuration references a SAM Template file location, and a resource within that file.
 Other execution parameters can be configured, but are optional.